Codeh4ck/InterviewAssignment/README.md

-# InterviewAssignment
+# Interview Assignment
 A project provided as a solution to an interview assignment.
+The main purpose of this software is to extract data from various sources, parse it and then store it into a database.

 # Description & Overview
 The project is layered in 3 modules, the **connector**, the **parser** and the **storage handler**.
 Each module is responsible for fullfilling the following tasks: